szypkiwonsz/Tinder-Bot/README.md

 # Tinder-Bot

 A simple tinder bot written in Python.
-The bot automatically swipe right for you. very simply built, can be extended with more functionality.
+The bot automatically swipe right for you.
+Very simply built, can be extended with more functionality.

 ## Getting Started